This article aims to go into detail on legume allergy and also legume intolerance symptoms.

 To test for intolerance, you need to do a food intolerance test.
 You can test for legume or bean intolerance through our food intolerance test, which can be ordered online HERE.
 Our food intolerance test looks at over 350 different foods, and the results can take as little as three days from when our lab receives your sample.

 Today we took a good look at legumes – the beans, peas, and ‘pulses’ – that can cause our gut and immune system to react.
 We looked at how legumes can cause an allergic reaction and what symptoms you might expect if you have a legume or bean allergy.
 Then, we compared a bean allergy with an intolerance.We learnt that an allergy involves an immune reaction, while intolerance is an unpleasant response to poorly digested legumes.
 Expanding on this, we discovered that an allergy is a reaction to the food protein, and legume intolerance is a reaction to the fibre (or starches).
 We explored all the legumes that can cause an allergy or intolerance and then looked at what testing you can do to find out which legumes you are reacting to.
-We learnt that an allergy test can be done through a blood or skin prick test, and a food intolerance test can be ordered through our lab online HERE.
+We covered legume intolerance syptoms and we learnt that an allergy test can be done through a blood or skin prick test, and a food intolerance test can be ordered through our lab online HERE.